Entanglement generation in quantum thermal machines: Entanglement between environmental bands

 The amount of entanglement produced at a certain time depends on the frequencies of both modes.
-By analyzing this ``entanglement spectrum" we can understand the relevance of our result in the various regimes defined by the relation between $\omega_d$, $\omega_r$ and $\gamma_0$.
+By analyzing the dependence of the entanglement (as measured by the logarithmic negativity) as a function of ($\omega_{i} , \omega_{j}$) we can understand the relevance of our result in the various regimes defined by the relation between $\omega_d$, $\omega_r$ and $\gamma_0$.
 For example, if $\omega_d=\omega_r-\delta$ with $\delta\gg\gamma_0$ a maximum of entanglement is expected for $\omega_i$ close to $\omega_r-\omega_d = \delta$.
 This is because oscillators in such band are in the ``resolved sideband'' limit as the decay rate is $\gamma_0\ll\omega_i$ ($\omega_r\gg\gamma_0$ is implicit).
 In this regime the dominant process is the creation of a pair of phonons, one in the mode $\omega_i$ and another one in the mode $\omega_j=\omega_d-\omega_i= \omega_r-2\delta$.
 This is the pair production mechanism that, as discussed in \cite{pazFreitas18}, sets the limit for the lowest achievable temperature in sideband resolved cooling methods.
 This intuitive picture is confirmed by an exact numerical evaluation of the entanglement, shown in Fig. \ref{entrelazamiento} (a) where these spectral peaks can be clearly seen.
 Dimensional analysis of Eq. \eqref{casoSencillo} provides us with a natural unit of entanglement $E_{0} = \gamma_{0} \Delta\omega V / \omega_{r}^{3}$, which we use to normalize our plots.
 The agreement between the exact numerical evaluation and the above analytic estimate is remarkable.

-In turn, when the value of $\delta$ is reduced so that $\delta\ll\gamma_0$, the entanglement spectrum peaks at a band centered around $\omega_i\approx\gamma_0$, which is not in the resolved sideband regime (but, as discussed in \cite{pazFreitas18}, can be associated with the Doppler limit of laser cooling).
+In turn, when the value of $\delta$ is reduced so that $\delta\ll\gamma_0$, $E_{\mathcal{N}}$ has peaks at a band centered around $\omega_i\approx\gamma_0$, which is not in the resolved sideband regime (but, as discussed in \cite{pazFreitas18}, can be associated with the Doppler limit of laser cooling).
 We will present further details of the behavior of entanglement in other regimes elsewhere \cite{aguilarPaz} and focus here on studying the robustness of the entanglement in the non-zero temperature regime.